AwardSpace: How Terms and Conditions protect your website: disclaimer, liabilities, and more

 What Are the Terms and Conditions and Why Do I Need Them?

-“Terms and Conditions”, also known as “Terms of Service” (ToS), “Terms of Use”, EULA (“End-User License Agreement”), “General Conditions” or “Legal Notes”, is the document which defines the contractual relationship between the provider of a service and its user.
+“Terms and Conditions”, also known as “Terms of Service” (ToS), “Terms of Use”, EULA (“End-User License Agreement”), “General Conditions” or “Legal Notes”, is the document that defines the contractual relationship between the provider of a service and its user.
 In other words, Terms and Conditions are essentially a contract between you, the owner of a website, app, or e-commerce service, and your users.
 It is, in all respects, a legally binding document.

-While a privacy policy protects the users and their data, Terms and Conditions protect you, the business owner because they establish and set your rules for your website, app, or e-commerce (within applicable law).
+While a privacy policy protects the users and their data, Terms and Conditions protect you, the business owner because they establish and set the rules for your website, app, or e-commerce (within applicable law).

 For instance, using Terms and Conditions you can easily: